DaviSMoura/instagram-private-api/README.md

 See `scraper.js` to example.

 ## New features in this fork
-  - support authorization header & session reuse
+  - Authorization header & Session reuse support;
   - Updated to use 184 version

 # Install